 Sibiu Travel Guide: Top Things to Do & Places to Visit

-Sibiu, Romania is one of the most visited cities in Eastern Europe and for good reason!
-Dating back to the early middle ages, Sibiu's famous old beauty has been restored in a historic center with main squares that will steal your heart!
+Sibiu, Romania is one of the most visited cities in Eastern Europe, and for good reason!
+Dating back to the early Middle Ages, Sibiu's famous old beauty has been restored in a historic centre with main squares that will steal your heart!

 Other than that - why should you visit Sibiu?